 The consolidated currency market exposure, including exposure resulting from the use of derivatives, will be incidental.
+The sub-fund's overall exposure, including exposure resulting from forward financial instruments, will not exceed 200%.

 Information related to counterparties of over-the-counter derivatives: